-17. NON-CONTROLLING INTERESTS
+16. NON-CONTROLLING INTERESTS

 (a) ENP Investments is a limited liability corporation ("LLC") that manufactures and distributes golf, turf and ornamental agriculture products in Mendota, Illinois.
 The Company owns a 65% interest in ENP Investments through its wholly-owned subsidiary NanoChem.
 An unrelated party ("NCI") owns the remaining 35% interest in ENP Investments.
 ENP Mendota is a wholly owned subsidiary of ENP Investments.
 ENP Mendota is a LLC that leases warehouse space.
 For financial reporting purposes, the assets, liabilities and earnings of both of the LLC's are consolidated into these financial statements.
-The NCI's ownership interest in ENP Investments is recorded in non-controlling interests in these consolidated financial statements.
-The non-controlling interest represents NCI's interest in the earnings and equity of ENP Investments.
-ENP Investments is allocated to the TPA segment.
+The NCI's ownership interest in ENP Investments is allocated to the TPA segment.
+See Note 17.